 Peter Asimov’s airline ticket doesn’t get booked as expected.
-Is his online travel agency trying to rip him off?
+Is his online travel agency trying to rip him off through bait-and-switch?

-I feel that Orbitz baited and switched me.
+Orbitz baited and switched me.
 I purchased a flight with the company, and the next day I wanted to tweak my itinerary.
-I purchased another, very similar flight, received an email with the heading “Purchase Confirmation” for the second flight, and then courtesy-canceled my first flight, as per its policy.
-But six hours after receiving that purchase confirmation, I received another email saying that Orbitz was unable to secure the tickets for my second flight, and so I was not charged.
+After receiving the email I purchased another, very similar flight.
+I received an email with the heading “Purchase Confirmation” for the second flight.
+And then courtesy-canceled my first flight, as per its policy.
+But six hours after receiving that purchase confirmation, I received another email saying that Orbitz was unable to secure the tickets for my second flight.
+So I was not charged.

 The replacement flights were much more expensive.
-So after calling Orbitz to attempt to resolve my problem, which was repeatedly misunderstood, I bought my original itinerary back for an extra $241 above the original price.
-I think Orbitz is responsible for my extra expense, and I believe that even its terms and conditions back me up.
+So after calling Orbitz to attempt to resolve my problem I bought my original itinerary back for an extra $241 above the original price.
+I think Orbitz is responsible for my extra expense.
+And I believe that even its terms and conditions back me up.

 Orbitz’s email customer-service representative has explained to me that my tickets are not actually confirmed until I receive what Orbitz calls a “confirmation email.”
-Apparently, the email that I received, even though it has “Purchase Confirmation” written large at the top, does not constitute a “confirmation email.”
+Apparently, the email that I received does not constitute a “confirmation email.”
 However, there is nothing in the text of the email to indicate that the confirmation is not definitive.

 But the confirmation page displayed when you complete your Orbitz booking is only an acknowledgment that the flights you selected have been sent to the airline for approval.
 It’s not the same thing as a ticket.
 The verification screen you should have seen was clear: “You’ll receive your flight confirmation via email within 24 hours.”
 You say you didn’t see that message.